 How to clean a computer mouse, including optical and mechanical mice

-When an optical mouse needs cleaning, the mouse pointer's movement will be sporadic, it may also jump across the screen for no reason.
+When an optical mouse needs cleaning the mouse pointer's movement will be sporadic and it may also jump across the screen for no reason.

-To clean a mouse is fairly straightforward, it only takes 10 minutes for a ball mouse, and even less time to clean an optical mouse.
+To clean a mouse is fairly straightforward and it only takes 10 minutes for a ball mouse and even less time to clean an optical mouse.

 Basic mouse operation

 First, to understand what is happening when your mouse gets dirty and clarify which parts will need cleaning, a brief word about how the different types of mouse work.